NitorCreations/OperationChina2013/README.md

 java -Dslides=slides-small -jar jfx-presentation-shanghai-1.0-jfx.jar
 ```

-If you don't want to use the wiimote:
+If you don't want to use the Wiimote:

 ```
 java -Dslides=slides-small -Dnowiimote=true -jar jfx-presentation-shanghai-1.0-jfx.jar
 ```

-Running the http server requires specifying a port and on the Rasbperry Pi you don't want to
+Running the http server requires specifying a port and on the Raspberry Pi you don't want to
 cache all the contents in memory.
 You also probably want to specify a password for context that
 controls the presentation: